 WHO I AM

 As an aid worker, I spent years swallowed up in the demands of day-to-day frontline humanitarian work.
-Each day seemed to throw an endless range of challenges - dealing with ill-disciplined soldiers, navigating the waters of liaising with goverment at all levels, and responding to outbreaks of fighting between different factions.
+Each day brought an endless range of challenges - dealing with ill-disciplined soldiers, liaising with goverment at all levels, and responding to outbreaks of fighting.
 On top of this came staff disputes, cultural differences, and all manner of health emergencies.

 After several years I got a chance to pause and step back from the frontline pressures of aid work.
-As I did, I found myself reflecting on all the lessons I'd learned, and wishing someone had sat me down beforehand and gone through some of those potential challenges with me.
+As I did, I found myself reflecting on all the lessons I'd learned, and wishing someone had prepared me for those challenges, ahead of time.

-During that time I was creating training simulations, which were designed to replicate some of the pressures and situations my colleagues and I had faced.
+At the time I was creating training simulations which replicated the pressures and situations my colleagues and I had faced.
 I noticed a disconnect between the type of training that took place in our simulations - full of experiential learning and high tension - and the distant advice being offered through textbooks.

 Decision Making in Disaster Response bridges this gap.
 It takes the pressure of a simulation and the learning of years of aid work, and combines the two into writen form.
 It helps readers - both experienced and new humanitarians - develop the skills for disaster response, well ahead of any actual situation.